Pediatrics & Pediatric ICU

 With the only pediatric intensive care specialist, Memorial brings the

-emergency physician coverage.
+with board certified emergency physician coverage.

 If your child has an immediate or long-term medical problem, you can take

 comfort in knowing that Memorial’s pediatric unit is specially designed

 and equipped to care for children requiring surgery or hospitalization